Kit Swartz

-and he is currently a freelance photographer.
+Kit Swartz is a freelance photographer, former CNN American television producer, and early contributor to the Athens alternative rock scene.

 He was a soundman at the Tiananmen Square protests of 1989 with Cynde Strand.

 He was a cameraman for "Europe on the Brink", which won a 1992 CINE Golden Eagle award.

-He was also a member of the band Love Tractor during his time at University of Georgia, which was critically acclaimed as one of the founders of the Athens alternate rock scene.
+He was a member of the bands Love Tractor and the Side Effects while a student at University of Georgia.